Robert-Study/Atomic-Physics-Laboratory/README.md

 ## Analysis code

-[analysis/spectroscopy.py](analysis/spectroscopy.py) brings the surviving notebook methods into one module:

 - CSV import with explicit channel names, timing and voltage corrections.
 - Interpolation over the common measurement interval and separation of the Doppler components.
 - Piecewise-linear frequency calibration between consecutive cavity resonances.
 - Gaussian and Lorentzian fitting with bounded peak centres and an optional polynomial background.
 - Background subtraction and conversion of ground-state splitting to the magnetic-dipole constant.

-The calibration uses the report's **0.0897 m cavity length** by default.
-Earlier preliminary notes used 0.094 m, so the length remains an explicit parameter.
-Peak guesses and bounds are supplied for each measured region; the fit retains lmfit's component parameters, covariance and fit report.
+The calibration uses **0.0897 m cavity length** by default, peak guesses and bounds are supplied for each measured region; the fit retains lmfit's component parameters, covariance and fit report.

-I recovered this code from the screenshots saved in `gpt.pdf` and rebuilt the missing sections.
-The original CSV recordings were lost.
-The two highlight figures are preserved directly from the report; the recovered module is not a rerun of those measurements.
-Interpolated observations are correlated, and local fit errors alone do not include calibration uncertainty.

 **Tools:** Python, NumPy, pandas, lmfit and Matplotlib.